JasonZhangHkust/Predix-Python-Flask-Demo/README.md

 2. Primitive theme from Bootstrap

-3. Form validation check with WTForm.
+3. Form validation check with WTForm

 4. User info input & users profile retrieve with PostgreSQL and SQLAlchemy